QuirkyCort/IoTy/README.md

 4. Open the kebab menu (...3 vertical dots next to the word "Disconnect") and switch "Connection Mode" to Bluetooth.
 5. From the kebab menu, select "Connect (Bluetooth)".
 6. Select your device and click "Pair".

+### Access Point Mode

+This mode is only used for configuring the network connection for your device to enable Internet mode.
+After configuration, you will need to use Internet mode to program your device.

+Pro
+* Works with any browser.

+Con
+* Can't be used to program device, only for configuring network connection.

+**Access Point Mode (Steps)**

+1. Restart your ESP32 (...press the reset button); the built-in LED should flash 3 times.
+2. Before the 3 flashes complete, press and hold the boot button until the LED flashes rapidly.
+4. On your computer, search for an open WiFi access point with the name of your device and connect to it.
+You will lose internet access at this point.
+5. If your computer has a mobile network connection, you will need to disable it.
+6. From the menu, click "App -> Access Point Page".
+7. Fill in the network configuration info and submit.
+8. Restart your device, and use Internet mode to program your device.

 ### Internet Mode